AlbertRyu/webapp/readme.md

 - Init project, push to github
 - install flask with a minimal server running on localhost:8080

+### Mar 9 2025

+I have been occupied fully, by my semester, it will be a miracle if this could be finised at all...

+I want a more systematic way to learn web development, I researched a few major online commercial learning platform.
+None of them really catch me, either too expensive or bad content.
+I decided on [The Odin's Project](https://www.theodinproject.com/dashboard), which looks quite nice.

 ## Road Map

 ### Build a web APP